 \textbf{Dirichlet prior} In this experiment we investigate the effect of varying the hyperparameter $\alpha_0$ of the Dirichlet prior.
-We compare the WSMGP with $\alpha_0 = 0.3$ and an alternative model, say WSMGP-NoDir, obtained by removing the Dirchlet prior from WSMGP.
-A comparative result is demonstrated in Figure $\ref{fig:Dir}$.
-Note that the plots in the second row represents $[\hat{\bPi}]_{n1}$, with values close to 1 or 0 representing high levels of posterior certainty of the inferred labels.
+We compare the WSMGP with $\alpha_0 = 0.3$ and an alternative model, WSMGP-NoDir, obtained by removing the Dirichlet prior from WSMGP.
+The result is demonstrated in Fig. $\ref{fig:Dir}$.
+Note that the plots in the second row represent $[\hat{\bPi}]_{n1}$, with values close to 1 or 0 indicating high levels of posterior certainty of the inferred labels.

 From the second row of the figure, we can find that the WSMGP-NoDir does not assign proper probabilities to some observations which leads to a poor prediction, while WSMGP perfectly assigns the probabilities for every observation.
 This is because the inference of $\hat{\bPi}$ depends on the Dirichlet prior.
-Specifically, as we discussed in Section \ref{sec:analysis}, if a small $\alpha_0$ is given (e.g., $\alpha=0.3$), the model is encouraged to find a probability that clearly specifies a group for unlabeled observations, and vice versa.
+Specifically, as we discussed in Sec. \ref{sec:analysis}, if a small $\alpha_0$ is given (e.g., $\alpha=0.3$), the model is encouraged to find a probability that clearly specifies a group for unlabeled observations, and vice versa.
 In particular, if $\alpha_0$ is large enough (e.g., $\alpha_0$=100), the WSMGP converges to WSMGP-NoDir.
-It shows that placing the Dirichlet prior enable WSMGP to achieve more flexibility by searching a proper $\alpha_0$, while WSMGP-NoDir does not have this option.
-We can treat $\alpha_0$ as a hyperparameter to be optimized.
-Jointly optimizing $\alpha_0$ with other parameters, the model can provide a better prediction.
+This shows that placing a Dirichlet prior enables WSMGP to achieve more flexibility by searching for a proper $\alpha_0$, while WSMGP-NoDir does not have this option.